rwmackinnon-pm/german-notes/README.md

 # German Notes

 Somewhere to keep some thoughts and examples for learning German.
-Including, quirky sentences (Satz), grammar rules, and vocabulary.
+Including, quirky sentences (Sätze), grammar rules, and vocabulary.